 Turkey, stuffing, mashed potatoes and gravy, and pumpkin pie – Thanksgiving usually means indulging in some of your favorite holiday foods.

-“Generally, this is a reasonable thing to do for Thanksgiving dinner if you eat a balanced diet most days of the year,” says Stephanie Maxson, senior clinical dietician in Integrative Medicine at MD Anderson.
+It's OK to splurge on Thanksgiving if you eat a balance diet most days of the year.
 But when enjoying Thanksgiving dinner or leftovers, limit portion sizes in order to keep your waistline trim and lower your cancer risks.

 Use the cheat sheet below to select healthy portions of your favorite Thanksgiving foods.
 Add up your selections to stay in your target calorie range.

 Request an appointment at MD Anderson's Lyda Hill Cancer Prevention Center online or call 877-632-6789.